cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 {% badge /img/badges/first-page-of-reflections-on-trusting-trust.png 140 https://dl.acm.org/doi/10.1145/358198.358210 %}

-[Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) is a prolific Computer Scientist known for being one of the original creators of the UNIX operating system, together with [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) in the early 70s.
+[Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) is a prolific computer scientist known for being one of the original creators of the UNIX operating system, along with [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) in the early 1970s.
-He created the [B programming language](https://en.wikipedia.org/wiki/B_(programming_language)), a [precursor](https://www.bell-labs.com/usr/dmr/www/chist.html) of C.
+ He created the [B programming language](https://en.wikipedia.org/wiki/B_(programming_language)), a precursor to C.
-[Thompson and Ritchie received the Turing Award](https://amturing.acm.org/award_winners/thompson_4588371.cfm) in 1983 "for their development of generic operating systems theory and specifically for the implementation of the UNIX operating system."
+Thompson and Ritchi  [received](https://amturing.acm.org/award_winners/thompson_4588371.cfm) the Turing Awardin 1983 "for their development of generic operating systems theory, and specifically for the implementation of the UNIX operating system."
 UNIX was the foundation of many modern operating systems, including Linux, macOS, and Android.

-In [his Turing Award lecture](https://dl.acm.org/doi/10.1145/358198.358210 ), Thompson presented a chilling idea that has become one of the most famous in the history of cybersecurity.
+In [his Turing Award lecture](https://dl.acm.org/doi/10.1145/358198.358210), Thompson presented a chilling idea that has become one of the most famous in the history of cybersecurity.
 He described a theoretical attack that could be carried out by modifying a compiler to insert a backdoor into the UNIX `login` command.
-The core idea is that the compromised compiler is able to recognise what it is compiling, and is therefore able to insert itself back into the compiler even when that backdoor is no longer within its source code.
+The core idea is that the compromised compiler is able to recognize what it is compiling and can reinsert the backdoor into the compiler even when the backdoor is no longer present in the source code.
-I know it sound a bit confusing, so let's break it down from the beginning.
+I know it sounds a bit confusing, so let's break it down from the beginning.

 ## Bootstrapping a Compiler